Sarah Schulman: Literary career

 In 2009, The New Press published Ties That Bind: Familial Homophobia and Its Consequences, which was nominated for a Lambda Literary Award.
-In September 2013, The Gentrification of the Mind: Witness to a Lost Imagination, was published by the University of California Press.
-Slate called The Gentrification of the Mind one of the 10 "Best Most Unknown Books" and GalleyCat called it one of the "Best Unrecognized Books" of the year.
+The Gentrification of the Mind: Witness to a Lost Imagination was published by the University of California Press in 2013.
+Slate called it one of the 10 "Best Most Unknown Books" and GalleyCat called it one of the "Best Unrecognized Books" of the year.
 It was also nominated for a Lambda Literary Award.
 Israel/Palestine and the Queer International was published by Duke University Press in 2012, and was nominated for a Lambda Literary Award.
 Her 2016 book Conflict Is Not Abuse: Overstating Harm, Community Responsibility and the Duty of Repair, published by Arsenal Pulp Press, was nominated for a Lambda Literary Award and won a Judy Grahn Award by the Publishing Triangle.

 In 2016, Schulman was named one of Publishers Weeklys 60 Most Underrated Writers.

 In 2018, the second edition of her 1994 collection My American History: Lesbian and Gay Life During the Reagan/Bush Years was issued including new material by Urvashi Vaid, Stephen Thrasher, and Alison Bechdel.

 Let the Record Show: A Political History of the AIDS Coalition to Unleash Power New York (ACT UP, New York 1987–1993) was published by Farrar, Straus, and Giroux in 2021, and was a finalist for both the 2019 and 2020 J. Anthony Lukas Book Prize for Works-In-Progress and for the 2022 PEN/John Kenneth Galbraith Award for Nonfiction.
-It won a special award from the Publishing Triangle, won the Lambda Literary Award for LGBTQ Nonfiction, and was awarded a prize by the National Organization of LGBT Journalists.
+It won a special award from the Publishing Triangle, the Lambda Literary Award for LGBTQ Nonfiction, and a prize from the National Organization of LGBT Journalists.
 It was a New York Times Notable Book of 2021.
-Cleveland Review of Books said it combines "acute political and social analysis with in-depth portraits of human beings."
+Cleveland Review of Books said it combines "acute political and social analysis with in-depth portraits of human beings".